variableresistor/NexusIQ/README.md

 * Change the parameters in all the Pester test files to some arbitrary values
 * Import the .\Pase.psm1 before trying to troubleshoot your contribution.
 This is so the module files can be organized neatly into separate files.
-* Use Login-NexusIQ to point to your local Nexus IQ instance
+* Use Connect-NexusIQ to point to your local Nexus IQ instance